-Must meet 1, 2 and 3 and at least one of 4, 5 or 6:
+Must meet 1-4 and at least one of 5, 6 or 7:

 - 1. A DSM diagnosis found in the Feeding and Eating Disorder section is the primary focus of active daily treatment. - 2.
-There is a reasonable expectation for improvement in the severity of the current condition and behaviors that require care 24 hours daily to provide treatment, structure and support. - 3.
-The treatment is not primarily social, interpersonal, domiciliary or respite care. - 4.
-Meets at least one criterion, either 4, 5, 6, 7 or 8, for Psychiatric Acute Inpatient admission. - 5.
+There is a reasonable expectation for improvement in the severity of the current condition and behaviors at this level of care. - 3.
+The member's current condition requires care 24 hours daily to provide treatment, structure and support. - 4.
+The treatment is not primarily social, interpersonal, domiciliary or respite care. - 5.
+Meets at least one criterion, either 5, 6, 7, 8 or 9 for Psychiatric Acute Inpatient admission. - 6.
 There are active biomedical complications that require 24-hour care, including but not limited to:

-Adults Children/Adolescents
+Pulse<40 <50 <80/50 II <45 mg/dI

-Pulse <40 <50
+Blood Pressure <90/60

-Blood Pressure <90/60 <80/50
+// <45 mg/dl

-Serum glucose <45 mg/dl <45 mg/dl
+Serum glucose <45 mg/d

-Orthostatic changes BP AND pulse Supine to standing measured with 3- minute wait systolic: > 20-point drop diastolic: >10-point drop pulse: > 20 bpm systolic: > 20-point drop diastolic: >10-point drop pulse: > 20 bpm
+BP AND pulse drop &gt; 20-point systolic: &gt; 20-point drop diastolic: &gt;10-point drop pulse: &gt; 20 bpm 20 bpm

-Sodium 125 meq/l 130 meq/l
+Sodium 125 meg 'l 130 meq/l

-Potassium <3 meq/l Hypokalemia
+Potassium <3 meq/ Hypokalemia

-Magnesium/Phosphate Below normal range Below normal range
+Magnesium/Phosphate Below no rmal range Below normal range

-Body Temperature <96 °F or cold blue extremities <96 °F or cold blue extremities
+Body Temperature <96 °F o extremiti cold blue <96 °F or cold blue extremities

-6. Must have either a or b:
+7. Must have either a or b or c:

 - a.
 A body weight that can reasonably lead to instability in the absence of intervention as evidenced by one of the following: - i.
 Less than 75% of IBW or a BMI less than 15 - ii.
 Greater than 10% decrease in body weight within the last 30 days - iii.
 In children and adolescents, greater than 10% decrease in body weight during a rapid growth cycle - b.
-Persistence or worsening of compensatory eating disorder behaviors despite recent (with the last three months) appropriate therapeutic intervention in a structured eating disorder treatment setting.
+Persistence or worsening of compensatory eating disorder behaviors despite recent (within the last three months) appropriate therapeutic intervention in a structured eating disorder treatment setting.
 If PHP or IOP is contraindicated, documentation of the rationale supporting the contraindication is required.
 One of the following must be present: - i.
 Compensatory behaviors (bingeing, purging, laxative abuse, excessive exercise, etc.) that occur multiple times daily, have caused severe physiological complications that required urgent medical treatment. - ii.
-Compensatory behaviors occur multiple times daily and have failed to respond to treatment at an intensive lower level of care.
+Compensatory behaviors occur multiple times daily and have failed to respond to treatment at an intensive lower level of care. - c.
+Avoidance or restriction of food (not interested in food, extreme sensitivity to sensory aspects of food or connection to an adverse food event) accompanied by at least one of the following: - i.
+Significant weight loss (or failure to achieve expected weight gain or faltering child's growth) - ii. nutritional deficiency manifested by biomedical complications - iii. dependence upon enteral feeding